 Flood control measures in Canada include dams, dykes or levees, and flood ways.
 Several regions of Canada are prone to flooding, due in large part, to the abundance of water resources and the extremes in seasonal temperatures.
 Rapid snowmelt is the chief cause of flooding, but rainfall can often increase the effects of snowmelt runoff.
 Some regions, especially the western prairies, can experience violent summer rainstorms that result in severe local flooding.
 In Canada, the areas most susceptible to flooding are also the areas first settled and farmed.
 Topography of the river systems is also a significant factor in the potential flooding.
 Many rivers in British Columbia occupy steep V-shape valleys and the rivers have relatively steep gradients which can lead to rapid increases in river flows due to rapid snow melt.
 In the prairie region, most rivers and creeks are underfit systems in large glacial outflow channels.
 Once the channel capacity is exceeded, widespread flooding can occur because of the surrounding low flat terrain.

-For more information about dams in Canada buy the Dams in Canada CD available from the Executive Director, email@example.com.
+For more information about dams in Canada, the 2003 Dams in Canada database isavailable from the Executive Director, email@example.com.